SringayKeno/Pyber_Analysis/README.md

 ## Overview of the analysis:

 Working as a data anaylyst for Pyber, a Python based ride-sharing app company.
 My assignment was to perform an exploratory analysis on data in some very large csv files.
 To aid this process, I created several types of visualizations that told a compelling story about the data.
-I wrote Python scripts using Pandas libraries, Jupyter Notebook, andMatplotlib to create a variety of charts that showcase the relationship between the type of city and the number of drivers and riders, as well as the percentage of total fares, riders and drivers by type of city.
+I wrote Python scripts using Pandas libraries, Jupyter Notebook, and Matplotlib to create a variety of charts that showcase the relationship between the type of city and the number of drivers and riders, as well as the percentage of total fares, riders and drivers by type of city.
 The analysis and visualizations I produced will help Pyber improve access to ride-sharing services and determine affordibility to underserved neighborhoods.

 ## Results: